-In Canada many physicians and physician organizations have taken a stand to support refugees.
 As you know, the previous government have tried to cut back on healthcare coverage for refugee.
-We need to help people who are new to Canada so that they can live productive lives.
-Part of that is making sure that they are healthy as they can be and practicing preventative medicine with them.
-In Canada, we have guidelines for refugee and migrant’s health.
-There is a lot of support by the Royal Collage, and Collage of Family physicians.
-In Ottawa, we are marching in Parliament Hill almost every year to let people know about the importance of making sure we are providing healthcare for refugees.
-We are very lucky that we have strong contingent of people who are interested in Refugee and migrant health.
+We need to help these individuals who are new to Canada to be healthy as they can be to improve their quality of lives.
+In Canada, many physicians and physician organizations like the Royal College have taken a stand to support refugees.
+In Ottawa, we are marching in Parliament Hill almost every year to let the public know about the importance of securing healthcare access for refugees.
+We are very lucky that we have strong contingent of individuals who are interested in refugee and migrant health.

 What are some ways medical students can aid the Syrian refugees?

-Our community health centres are quite supportive of Syrian and other refugees.
-It gives good opportunities for medical students to learn about the refugee situation through electives.
-In addition, there are also online courses and interest groups.
-We have programs where the students get to accompany a family to their different appointments and help them go through the healthcare system.
-This lets you guys learn about how to navigate the system because many of us are fortunate enough to not have to do that.
-There is also a new-comer’s clinic where a number of students can help to perform medical assessment and help the family out.
+I would encourage medical students to get involved at our local community health centres, which are very supportive of Syrian and other refugees.
+It gives excellent opportunities for medical students to learn about the refugee situation through electives.
+There is also the Refugee Health and the Global Health Interest Group that organize programs where students get to accompany a refugee family to their medical appointments.
+This is not only a huge aid to the families but also allows the students to learn about how to navigate our healthcare system.
 I think these are amazing opportunities which will hopefully allow our students to provide better care to our community in the future.

 Could you tell us a bit about our current Global Health curriculum?

-We really started to have an official office and presence at the time when they were doing curriculum revision.
-The MD 2019 class will have an introductory lecture to global health in the spring, where they will have 12-14 hours incorporated to their curriculum exploring global health.
+Our Global Health curriculum was recently updated to add 12-14 hours of introductory lectures in the spring for 2nd year pre-clerkship students.
 This will include sessions on emerging infectious disease, cultural competency, refugee health, maternal & child health, and international adoption.
-We are starting a Global Health Concentration (name undetermined) for people with a special interest in doing extra learning in global health and getting recognition over the 4 years of medical school.
-Part of that will be self-directed learning and group activities.
+We also started a Global Health Concentration (name undetermined) that provide recognition for students who partake in extra global health education outside of the curriculum.
+This concentration provides self-directed learning and group activities over the 4 years of medical school.
+Please stay tuned for more details regarding this.
 We hope this will encourage students to use opportunities around them like the Global Health Journal Club, attending sessions or talks, conferences by the Global Health Interest Group, and pre-departure trainings.
-We are really trying hard to provide the backbone for people who want to do things internationally.
-The experience must be safe for the patients they serve, and also for the trainees.
+We are doing our best to provide the backbone for students who want to be involved in global health internationally.
+Specifically, we are putting effort to make the experience safe for the patients as well as for the trainees.
 These training will also prepare the students to take care of the multi-cultural population in Canada.
 It is designed to serve both purposes.
-Some people want to do things internationally, and some people don’t.
-You certainly don’t need to travel to do global health – you can do global health in Ottawa or any community very easily.